anjanhans/portfolio/E-commerce-sales-order/README.md

 Revenue activity is concentrated in 2025,while earlier years have limited data.
 As 2025 contains transactions across January to November compared with only January 2023 and November to December 2024,the monthly revenue patten in 2025 provides the most useful view of within-period sales fluctuations.
-The missing months should be treated as unavailable observation rather than assumed zero-revenue periods.
+The missing months should be treated as unavailable rather than assumed zero-revenue periods.

 ### Monthly Order Trend